ericblue/analytics-metrics-typescript/README.md

 > **Note**: This is an example implementation that demonstrates how to integrate the [analytics](https://github.com/DavidWells/analytics) project into a TypeScript + React application.
 The code provided here serves as a reference architecture and was originally tested with Vite.
 While not a standalone module, it can be adapted and integrated into any TypeScript + React application.

 This repository provides a comprehensive example of how to implement an analytics system to track user interactions and improve the user experience.
-The implementation leverages the [analytics](https://github.com/DavidWells/analytics) library and demonstrates support for multiple providers (Google Analytics, PostHog) with automatic session and user tracking.
+The implementation leverages the [analytics](https://github.com/DavidWells/analytics) library and demonstrates support for multiple providers:
+- Google Analytics
+- PostHog
+- Microsoft Clarity
+- Custom providers (like the included Console Logger)

+The system is designed to be extensible, allowing you to easily add your own analytics providers for custom event tracking needs.

 ## Getting Started